Brittle code that crashes on missing keys

 Collections as Functorial Lift: The map/filter operations on collections are functors from the category of single-document operations to the category of collection operations, preserving algebraic structure.

-This isn’t just mathematical window dressing—these properties guarantee that composition behaves predictably and that parallel evaluation is always safe.
+This isn’t mathematical window dressing.
+These properties guarantee that composition behaves predictably and that parallel evaluation is always safe.
+When I say “this composes,” I mean it in the category-theoretic sense, not the marketing sense.

 Quick Start